Alcohol Can Disrupt Gene Expression

 Alcohol Can Negatively Impact Ketosis and Damage the Liver

-On the Carnivore diet, you need to eat large amounts of fatty meats, which are processed in the liver.
+On the Carnivore Diet, you need to eat large amounts of fatty meats, which are processed in the liver.
 Since alcohol is also processed in the liver, if you drink alcohol, your body cannot effectively induce and maintain ketosis–the process of turning fatty acids into energy [11].

-Drinking too much alcohol can put pressure on the liver and negatively affect liver metabolism and function [12].
+Drinking too much alcohol can also put pressure on the liver and negatively affect liver metabolism and function [12].

 Alcohol can cause metabolic problems, disrupt gene expression, set off inflammatory pathways, increase food cravings, lead to weight gain, negatively impact ketosis, and damage the liver.